-It was used as a library, but was demolished in the 1992, during the Siege of Sarajevo.
-Many books, manuscripts and artefacts were completely destroyed at that time.
+It was used as a library, but was demolished in 1992, during the Siege of Sarajevo.
+Many books, manuscripts and artifacts were completely destroyed at that time.
 Visit the exhibition that says more about the building and its history.
 The entrance fee is 5KM.

-Have some Cevapcici for lunch
+Have some čevapčići for lunch

-While in Bosnia, don’t miss to try the most delicious Bosnian meat speciality. Čevapčići are the minced meat dish served in a bread with the kajmak cream cheese and onions.
-There are many Cevapcici restaurants in the city, but the best ones are Zeljo and Petica.
+While in Bosnia, don’t miss the most delicious Bosnian meat specialty. Čevapčići are a minced meat dish served in a bread with the kajmak cream cheese and onions.
+There are many čevapčići restaurants in the city, but the best ones are Željo and Petica.
 Keep in mind they don’t serve alcohol in those places.